About Operation Agua

 The AFT, Operation Blessing International, AFSCME and the Hispanic Federation all have extensive networks active on social media and in their communities that we are reaching out to.

-All donated funds will go through the AFT’s Disaster Relief Fund, a designated 501(C)3.
+We just launched a website, www.OperationAgua.com, to collect donations online.
+All the funds will go through the AFT’s Disaster Relief Fund, a designated 501(C)3.

 We invite organizations and individuals to join forces with us on Operation Agua.
 For more information or to parter with us, please contact the AFT's Marcus Mrowka (firstname.lastname@example.org) or Tish Olshefski (email@example.com).